 Cannabis has a successful track record in treating post-traumatic stress disorder, but many other illnesses have a trauma component that can go untreated.

 Besides the great PTSD resources here at Green Flower, general work on recent or distant past trauma can be very helpful.
 Teal Swan’s YouTube channel is an excellent resource for learning how to self-heal trauma of all kinds.

 Finding Your True Purpose

 The idea of “finding your life’s purpose” can seem quite heavy and overwhelming.
 I mean, what if we get it “wrong?”
 The truth is, you already know what your purpose is, even if you aren’t consciously aware of it.

 Because doing work or other activities you hate or that take you away from your deepest inner being can be more than enough to create or compound illness, getting in touch with your deepest values and desires can be incredibly healing.

 The book Finding Your North Star by Martha Beck makes this complex and esoteric topic highly practical and can really help you find a path to health and happiness when it comes to livelihood and purpose.

 Want to learn more about how cannabis actually works?
-Be sure to check out Green Flower's free broadcasts every week with top cannabis minds from around the world.
+Be sure to check out Green Flower's ever-growing collection of online cannabis courses to answer your biggest questions about our favorite plant.